 1STDIBS.COM, Inc., DIBS

 - Based in New York, New York, the online marketplace connects sellers and makers of vintage, antique, and contemporary furniture, home décor, jewelry, watches, art and fashion with buyers.
 The marketplace currently has approximately 4,200 seller accounts in 55 countries, with 3.5 million users.
-1STDIBS plans to sell 5.8 million shares for between $18 and $21 a share.
+1STDIBS sold 5.8 million shares for $20 a share.

 Lifestance Health Group, Inc., LFST

 - The company provides mental health services online and in person at health centers.
 Based in Scottsdale, Arizona, the company employs approximately 3,300 licensed mental health clinicians through subsidiaries and affiliated practices in 27 states as of March 31, 2021.
-Lifestance expects to sell 40 million shares at a price ranging from $15 and $17.
+Lifestance sold 40 million shares at $18 each.

 Monday.com, Ltd., MNDY

-- The cloud-based platform lets its customers create modular software applications and management tools with either no coding, or low-coding involvement.
+- The cloud-based platform lets its customers create their own modular software applications and management tools with either no coding, or low-coding involvement.
 The categories of building blocks include items, columns, views, automations, integrations and widgets, according to company information.
-Based in Tel Aviv, Israel, the company hopes to sell 3.7 million shares at a price ranging from $125 to $140.
+Based in Tel Aviv, Israel, the company sold 3.7 million shares at a price of $155 each.

 Zeta Global Holdings Corp., ZETA

 - The omnichannel data-driven and artificial intelligence cloud platform provides businesses with consumer intelligence and automated marketing insights.
 The platform delivers personalized marketing across channels including email, social media, web, chat, connected TV, and video.
-Based in New York, New York, Zeta plans to sell 22.7 million shares at a range between $10 and $12.
+Based in New York, New York, Zeta sold 21.5 million shares at $10 each.

 - The New Braunfels, Texas company provides outsourcing services that handle urgent business customer needs such as compliance and online content moderation.
 The company has approximately 100 customers in industries ranging social media, e-commerce, financial technology, gaming, health technology, streaming media, food delivery and ride sharing.
 Its clients include Zoom, Netflix, Uber, Coinbase and Oscar.
-TaskUs expects to sell 13.2 million shares at a price range between $22 and $24.
+TaskUs sold 13.2 million shares at $23 each

 Janux Therapeutics, JANX

 - Based in La Jolla, California, Janux Therapeutics is a pharmaceutical company developing therapeutics to treat cancer with something called a tumor-activated T cell engager.
-Janux plans to sell 9.5 million shares at a $15 to $17 price range.
+Janux sold 9.5 million shares at $17 each

 Kanzhun Limited, BZ

 - The Beijing, China-based online recruitment platform connects employers with potential candidates.
-The company plans to sell 48 million American Depositary Shares (ADS) at a price ranging from $17 to $19.
+The company sold 48 million American Depositary Shares (ADS) at $19 each.
 Note: The IPO is structured as a sale of ADS, representing 96 million Class A ordinary shares.

 Convey Holding Parent, Inc., CNVY

 - The healthcare platform, and parent of Convey Health, uses technology that aims to improve government-sponsored plans, such as Medicare Advantage.
-Based in Fort Lauderdale, Florida, Convey plans to sell 13.3 million shares for a range between $14 and $16.
+Based in Fort Lauderdale, Florida, Convey sold 13.3 million shares at $14 each.

 WalkMe Ltd., WKME